gptune/HistoryDB-Docs/docs/src/introduction.md

 GPTune provides a Python interface to run autotuning after loading a GP surrogate model from the database.
 While it supports several model selection criterion to select the model such as MLE (Maximum Likelihood Estimation), AIC (Akaike Information Criterion), and BIC (Bayesian Information Criterion), users can also select a model based on their own method based on the provided statistics information; the history database provides some statistics (e.g. likelihood, gradients) of the model.

+In addition to the ability to reuse previous function evaluation data, the history database also supports storing and loading trained GP surrogate models.
+Reusing pre-trained surrogate models can be useful for autotuning users because the modeling phase of GPTune can require a significant amount of time.
+%In addition to the information we currently store (task/tuning parameters and the evaluation results, machine/software configuration), we are currently considering storing some sort of data (e.g.\ trained hyperparameter values, etc.) of the GP surrogate model so that the same or other users can re-use the trained model.
+%In GPTune~\cite{GPTuneUserGuide}, once initial sampling is completed, the GP surrogate model is updated each time GPTune evaluates an additional sample parameter configuration.
+%When the surrogate model is updated, the history database stores the surrogate model data into the database.
+Users can use this feature to save the GP surrogate model after some autotuning and load a trained model to continue autotuning afterward.
+Note that trained surrogate models may not be meaningful for different problem spaces.
+The history database therefore loads trained models only if they match the problem space of the given optimization problem.

 **Define machine/software dependencies.**
 In addition to performance data obtained from autotuning, the history database also records the machine configuration (e.g. the number of nodes/cores used) and software information (e.g. which software libraries are used for that application) into the JSON file.
 Users can provide this information manually when calling GPTune, but they can also leverage a workflow automation tool called [CK-GPTune](https://github.com/yhcho614/ck-gptune/) to manage the information automatically.